 - Chicago has 26 miles of public beaches.

 - Swimming is permitted when lifeguards are on duty from 11 AM to 7 PM.

 - Generally there’s no smoking, alcohol and dogs allowed at the beach.
 Grilling and coal disposal is allowed in designated areas.
 See below for all beach rules and the Lake Michigan Water Trail rules.

 - Oak Street Beach, 1000 N Lake Shore Dr, Oak Street and Lake Shore Drive,(312) 742-5121.
-This is another beach that gets really crowded.
-There’s a beach house, a restaurant, Oak Street Beach Food + Drink, and sports equipment rental and restrooms.
-You can also get a massage.
+This is beach can get really crowded.
+There’s a beach house, a restaurant, Oak Street Beach Food + Drink, and sports equipment rental and restrooms. massage.
 When you’re sitting at the restaurant sipping your cocktail and looking out at the water it’s like being in the Caribbean.

 - Ohio Street Beach, 600 N Lake Shore Dr, Ohio Street and Lake Shore Drive,(312) 742-5121.
 This tiny little beach (some people call it Olive Beach) behind Lake Point Tower doesn’t get as crowded as North Avenue and Oak Street.
 It’s in a little pocket that faces north.
-There’s a beach house, a restaurant, Caffe Olivia sports equipment rental and restrooms.
+There’s a beach house and restrooms.

 - 12th Street Beach, 1200 S Linn White Dr, Solidarity Drive and Linn White Drive, (773) 742-5121.
 This beach is nestled on the northern end of Northerly Island just south of Adler Planetarium on Chicago’s Museum Campus.
 It has a beach house, restrooms, and a concession Del Campo Tacos.